mortensenm1205/node-login/folderStructure.md

 - Any direct folder within `/app` repersents your route.
 So like `/login`, `/home`, `/about`, etc. would all contain their own folder.
 -  The `/common` directory repersents any **Repeated Components**.
 Things like Navbars, Modals, Buttons, etc.
 - You will also place all related redux code in the respected directory.
+- Your redux code will be under the `/duck` directory.
+This is following the Redux, Ducks method.
+- All container files shouldn't really return any Components/JSX it's only purpose is to connect the presentational component to redux.
+ - And if you need to reference other components within other places, be sure to reference their containers files.

+### **Ducks**